Replacing Missing Teeth

 As always, Make easy, affordable payments for your procedure with Care Credit

 Will I have bone loss after removing my teeth?
 Your Lincoln, NE dentist answers…

 When teeth are removed, bone loss occurs naturally.
 Over time, this leads to a sunken-in appearance to the face.
 If teeth have been missing for an extended time, replacing them using dental implants may not be an option due to lack of bone support for the implants.
 The only way to prevent bone loss after removing teeth is to place implants in the bone.
 This keeps the bone active.
 Wearing traditional dentures does nothing to preserve bone.
-If you have dentures or are interested in total-tooth replacement options, you can contact our office for a free consultation to learn more about your options.
+If you have dentures or are interested in total-tooth replacement options, you can contact our office for a consultation to learn more about your options.

-A hybrid prosthesis is the option that provides the best chewing function and aesthetic appearance for patients.
+A hybrid prosthesis is the option that provides the most natural chewing function and aesthetic appearance for patients.
 Your Lincoln, NE dentist works closely with the surgical team to design a prosthetic that rests on 4-6 dental implants that the oral surgeon places in the bone.
 This type of tooth replacement is non-removable, giving patients the freedom to eat and chew without a denture slipping out of place.
 When patients choose a hybrid prosthesis, they leave the surgeon’s office with teeth the same day.
 This option preserves bone and lasts for many years with good maintenance.

 What is an implant-retained over-denture?
 Your Lincoln, NE dentist answers…